wadewegner/Force.com-Toolkit-for-NET/README.md

 This sample shows how to write a console application that leverages the async/await paradigm of .NET 4.5 and uses the toolkit to log in to and communicate with a Salesforce organization.
 Useful for quick POC applications and scheduled jobs.

+### Simple Bulk Console Application

+You can find this sample here: https://github.com/developerforce/Force.com-Toolkit-for-NET/tree/master/samples/SimpleBulkConsole

+This sample shows how to write a console application to create, update and delete multiple records using the bulk functionality in the toolkit.

+### Advanced Bulk Console Application

+You can find this sample here: https://github.com/developerforce/Force.com-Toolkit-for-NET/tree/master/samples/AdvancedBulkConsole

+This sample shows how to use the methods on the ```BulkForceClient``` to control bulk jobs step by step.
+It gives an example of a polling method that you could change to implement your own custom polling.

 ## Operations

 Currently the following operations are supported.